yibinglu/just-my-type/README.md

 ## Future Plans/Small Bug Fixes
 - Include a timer
 - Have a live words-per-minute tracker
-- Extend text to practice on beyond <p> tags
+- Extend text to practice on beyond '<p>' tags
 - Make the popup visually pleasing rather than just having the toggle switch
 - Fix bug where the toggle resets each time you click of the popup window